 If possible, you should assure them that there will be no layoffs as a result of any productivity gains.
 As soon as you let one person lose their job because of productivity gains, you will lose your shop floor.
 It is almost certain.

 Evocon has helped many companies implement OEE to measure performance and machine downtime accurately.
-We have seen countless examples of successful implementations.
+We have seen countless examples of successful implementations (please see our case studies).
 They all started with early involvement and communication with the company’s most valuable asset – the machine operators.
 So involve your operators right from the beginning, to make your OEE project a long-term success.